Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Introduction

-\item{ Using localisation, one can try to solve exactly for an expectation value of a circular supersymmetric 't Hooft-Wilson operator (this is a generalization of Wilson loop in which the loop carries both electric and magnetic charges)~\cite{Kapustin:2006hi,Kapustin:2005py,Kapustin:2006pk}.
+\item{ Using localization, one can try to compute exactly the expectation value of a circular supersymmetric 't Hooft-Wilson operator.
+Such operator is a generalization of Wilson loop in which the loop carries both electric and magnetic charges~\cite{Kapustin:2006hi,Kapustin:2005py,Kapustin:2006pk}.
 The expectation values of such operators should transform in the right way under the $S$-duality transformation which replaces the coupling constant by its inverse and the gauge group $G$ by its Langlands dual $^LG$.
-Perhaps this could tell us more on the four-dimensional gauge theory and geometric Langlands~\cite{Kapustin:2006pk} where 't Hooft-Wilson loops play the key role.}
+From such computation we can learn more about the relation between the four-dimensional gauge theory and geometric Langlands~\cite{Kapustin:2006pk} where 't Hooft-Wilson loops play the key role.}